esper-io/console_docs/docs/miscellaneous/password.md

-Step 1: Click on the ‘User Profile’ icon at the top right of the console screen.
+Step 1: Click on the ‘User Profile’ icon at the top right of the Console screen.

 ![](./images/password/1-user.png)